Roman “Romy” Richard Przybylski, 79, passed away May 4, 2020 at St. Clare’s Hospital, Weston.

 Roman is survived by his children; grandsons Richard Kersten of Weston, Eric Kersten (Emily Matthews) of Wausau, Joey Kersten (friend Sarah Mueller) of Wausau, Kenny Kersten (fiancé Rachael Lionburger) of Milwaukee, Travis Kozlowski of Schofield, Tyler Kozlowski of Madison, Aaron (Heather Hintz) Larson of Wausau, and Ryan Larson of Minnesota; granddaughters Victoria, Mikenna and Sammi Przybylski of Weston; great-grandchildren Landan Riehle of Weston, Parker Williams of Schofield and Madison Kersten of Merrill; brothers Norbert (Arlene) Przybylski of Schofield, Thomas (Janice) Przybylski of Schofield; sister Mary Przybylski of Rothschild; sisters-in-law Shirley (John) Sorenson of Wausau, June Abt of Viroque, Elaine (Jerry) Seehafer and Karen Koppa; many cousins, nieces and nephews; and close family friends Ken Kersten and Gary Kozlowski.
 He is preceded in death by his parents; wife Carol; great-grandson Atlas Jayce Kersten; niece Chansey Ann Przybylski; son-in-law Michael Koplitz; brother and sister-in-law Ron and Ruth Christiansen; brothers-in-law Tom Koppa and Edward Abt; aunts and uncles Reinhold and Gladys Ziech, Walter and Josephine Ziech and Florance and Burt Best; and cousins.

 A celebration of Roman’s life will be held Saturday, May 30, 2020 at 12:30 pm at Brainard Funeral Home- Everest Chapel, 5712 Memorial Court, Weston, WI.
 Visitation will begin at 11:00 am until the time of service.
 Burial at Gate of Heaven Catholic Cemetery will follow.
-Out of respect for the family, friends and staff, please wear a mask.

 Roman was the best dad and grandpa and will forever be in our hearts.